-- We’ve sent millions of transfers to over 125 countries
+- A history of millions of transfers to more than 125 countries.

 How does a cash transfer work?

 The basic premise behind a cash transfer is quite simple.
-In a nutshell, this option allows you to send money overseas to a beneficiary, who can visit a transfer agent to pick up the cash you send.
+In a nutshell, you send money overseas to your friends or family who can then visit an agent or office to pick up the cash you send.

-The two best-known providers of this service are Western Union and MoneyGram.
-Western Union allows you to send money online or in person at a branch, and has more than 500,000 locations in over 200 countries.
+The best-known providers of this service are Western Union and MoneyGram.
+Western Union allows you to send money online or in person at more than 500,000 locations in over 200 countries.
 MoneyGram also offers online and in-person transfers to more than 200 countries, with some 350,000 agent locations around the globe.

-Cash transfers are designed to be both secure and convenient, giving your beneficiary fast access to the cash you send.
-However, the costs involved in sending a transfer can differ substantially between providers, so it’s always a good idea to compare a range of options before sending a transfer.Back to top
+Cash transfers are designed to be both secure and convenient, giving your recipient fast access to the cash you send.
+However, the costs involved in sending a cash transfer can be steep, so it’s a good idea to compare your range of options.Back to top

 How do I compare cash transfer services?

-You’ll need to compare the following features when weighing up the pros and cons of cash transfer companies:
+Compare the following features when weighing the pros and cons of cash transfer companies:

 - Payment methods.
-How can you pay for your transfer?
-Will the company accept cash, credit cards, debit cards, and/or bank account transfers?
+Can you pay with cash, credit or debit cards or a bank account transfer?

 What are the pros and cons of cash transfers?

 - Plenty of choice.
-There are several trusted companies operating in the money transfer industry, giving you the freedom to shop around and find the best deal.
+Several trusted companies operate in the money transfer industry, giving you the freedom to shop around for a better deal.

 - Safe and secure.
-There are many trusted providers, such as Western Union and MoneyGram, that can offer secure and reliable international transfers.
+Reliable providers like Western Union and MoneyGram can offer secure international transfers.

 - Convenient.
 Picking up cash from a transfer agent makes it simple and convenient for your recipient to access the funds you send.

 - Can be expensive.
-Cash pickup money transfers attract higher fees and lower exchange rates than bank account deposits offered by online money transfer companies.
+Cash pickup money transfers are typically more expensive and offer weaker exchange rates than bank account deposits.

 - Picking up cash.
 In certain parts of the world, picking up cash from a transfer agent can expose you to the risk of theft.